 Product evaluation takes a more pragmatic approach.
 SGS Brightsight first performs a vulnerability analysis to understand the potential vulnerabilities and countermeasures in place, and then elaborates a test plan to prove or disprove the hypothesis of potential vulnerability exploits.
 Additionally, the report generated will have a different level of recognition for certification purposes.
-Accreditation is an important element in the work of the security evaluation from accredited labs, since this qualifies the level of expertise but also the quality assurance on the work performed, and this reflected on the recognition of the evaluation reports.
+Recognition is an important element in the work of the security evaluation from recognised labs, since this qualifies the level of expertise but also the quality assurance on the work performed, and this reflected on the recognition of the evaluation reports.

 From a security perspective, developers may wish to have security evaluations performed by an accredited evaluation laboratory because of a combination of the following factors: